mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_components/index.md

 When your browser refreshes, you will see… the exact same thing as before.
 We gave our `<Todo />` some props, but we aren't using them yet.
 Let's go back to `Todo.jsx` and remedy that.

 First modify your `Todo()` function definition so that it takes `props` as a parameter.
-You can `console.log()` your `props` as we did before, if you'd like to check that they are being received by the component correctly.
+You can `console.log()` your props if you'd like to check that they are being received by the component correctly.

-Once you're confident that your component is getting its `props`, you can replace every occurrence of `Eat` with your `name` prop.
-Remember: when you're in the middle of a JSX expression, you use curly braces to inject the value of a variable.
+Once you're confident that your component is getting its props, you can replace every occurrence of `Eat` with your `name` prop by reading `props.name`.
+Remember: `props.name` is a JSX expression, so you'll need to wrap it in curly braces.

 Putting all that together, your `Todo()` function should read like this: